The importance of IPM for successful beekeeping

 The IPM strategy comprises a series of tactics that focus on the long-term prevention of pests and damage through a combination of different management techniques.
 It is not only a strategy but an attitude that emphasizes creating conditions to allow natural mortality factors to work efficiently while correctly identifying, monitoring and diagnosing pest pressure prior and their responses to treatments.
 Overall, IPM applies a holistic approach to the problem of managing harmful insects, weeds and plant diseases, and it takes place on both the agricultural and nonagricultural settings, including gardening and beekeeping.

-When the varroa mite was introduced in the US in the 1990’s, beekeepers heavily relied on chemical treatments to control varroa populations.
-Miticide overuse and misuse led to the quick development of mite-resistance to commonly used chemicals including fluvalinate (Apistan) and coumaphos (Checkmite +).
+When the varroa mite was introduced in the US in the late 1980’s, beekeepers heavily relied on chemical treatments to control their populations.
+Miticide overuse and misuse led to the quick development of mite resistance to commonly used chemicals including fluvalinate (Apistan) and coumaphos (Checkmite +).
 Beekeepers today have a very different relationship with these miticides.
 Now it is common knowledge that the best approach to control mites is not as simple as applying a lot of miticides, but it requires implementing a rotation of approaches.
 The goal is not elimination of every mite because that is impossible, but rather to prevent mites from exceeding a threshold level that could significantly damage colonies.

 Central to IPM is the proper identification of the responsible pest, learning about its life cycle and biology, monitoring populations, establishing thresholds, choosing appropriate management tactics and evaluating the results.
 There is a series of tactics that are employed to effectively suppress pests using IPM approaches.
 These tactics can be visualized in a triangle with cultural tactics serving as the base, then using physical and mechanical tactics, followed by biological control tactics.
 Chemical tactics are at the top of the pyramid and should be considered as the last resort.